handsontable/hyperformula/docs/guide/localizing-functions.md

 # Localizing functions

 You can localize a function's ID and error messages.
-Currently, the library supports 17 languages with British English as the default.
+Currently, HyperFormula supports 17 languages, with British English as the default.

 To change the language all you need to do is import and